Great Leaders, Motivated Employees, Loyal Customers

 The highly regarded nonviolent communication process developed by Marie’s teacher Marshall Rosenberg, Ph.D. helps individuals develop basic and higher forms of empathic connection; Integrated Clarity® builds on Dr. Rosenberg’s work by bringing these concepts to teams and organizations.

-Marie Miyashiro holds a degree in communication studies from Northwestern University and she has studied with noted organization development consultants like Sam Kaner, Ph.D., of the international consulting firm Community at Work, and Dr. Steven H. Cady, Director of the Masters in Organization Development (OD) program at Bowling Green State University where she has mentored students in the OD.
+Marie Miyashiro holds a degree in communication studies from Northwestern University and she has studied with noted organization development consultants like Sam Kaner, Ph.D., of the international consulting firm Community at Work, and Dr. Steven H. Cady, Director of the Masters in Organization Development (OD) program at Bowling Green State University where she has mentored students.
 She is accredited by the New York-based Public Relations Society of America and is also certified in planning by the International Association for Public Participation.

 Marie Miyashiro was born and raised in Honolulu, Hawaii into an Okinawan-American family where feelings were acknowledged and her voice was heard.
 She saw empathy at home from a young age and began a lifelong curiosity about how people connect.
 She considers herself a student of empathy as much as an expert.